user1342/DISintegrity/README.md

 DIS{integrity} follows the Contributor Covenant Code of Conduct.
 Please make sure [to review](https://www.contributor-covenant.org/version/2/1/code_of_conduct/code_of_conduct.md). and adhere to this code of conduct when contributing to DIS{integrity}.

 # 🐛 Bug Reports and Feature Requests
 If you encounter a bug or have a suggestion for a new feature, please open an issue in the GitHub repository.
 Please provide as much detail as possible, including steps to reproduce the issue or a clear description of the proposed feature.
-Your feedback is valuable and will help improve Obfu[DE]scate for everyone.
+Your feedback is valuable and will help improve DIS{integrity} for everyone.

 # 💛 Thanks
 This tool wouldn't work without [APKTool](https://ibotpeaches.github.io/Apktool/documentation/)!